 In the heart of the beautiful Macquarie Valley, Dubbo is a vibrant regional city by the majestic Macquarie River.
-You’ll discover many wonderful experiences, from the award-winning Taronga Western Plains Zoo to marvellous museums, gorgeous gardens, tasty delights and fun activities.
+Discover wonderful experiences, from the award-winning Taronga Western Plains Zoo to museums, gorgeous gardens and fun activities.

 The Taronga Western Plains Zoo is home to hundreds of rare and endangered animals including rhinos and big cats.
 You can walk, drive or ride around the Zoo's five kilometre circuit and enjoy daily keeper activities.

 In the city centre is the heritage-listed Old Dubbo Gaol, which has Australia’s largest collection of hangman’s knots.
 The magnificent Western Plains Cultural Centre is both a gallery and a museum and the Dubbo Heritage Walk is a great way to admire ornate architecture and explore the stories of pioneers and bushrangers.

 Explore ancient Aboriginal grinding grooves in the Terramungamine Reserve.
 You can take a tour to the site with Senior Wiradjuri Elder Peter Peckham on , as well as visiting a Scarred Canoe Tree and learning about bush medicine and bush tucker.

 Go stargazing at Dubbo Observatory and see the constellations through powerful telescopes.
 You can also join a astrophotography session and take beautiful pictures of the stars.
 Another great attraction is the iconic Royal Flying Doctors, where you can board a flight simulator.